MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-iphone-app-get-started.md

 1. In the iPhone, open the Power BI app.

 2. To view your Power BI dashboards, tap **Power BI**.
-   To view your Reporting Services mobile reports and KPIs, tap **Reporting Services**.
+   To view your Reporting Services mobile reports and KPIs, tap **SQL Server Reporting Services**.

     ![](media/powerbi-mobile-iphone-app-get-started/power-bi-iphone-connect-powerbi-ssrs.png)